Tell Me About Duncan United Church

 There is a collection plate at the entrance.
 There is a time in the service for dedication of our offerings and donations of our gifts which support the life and work of our church community.
 If you wish, you may place cash or a cheque in the offering plate, loose or in visitor envelopes which are provided in the pews.
 Include your name and address if you wish to receive an income tax receipt for your donation, and when you are ready, we encourage you to contact the office for information on options for regular donations.
 We also accept donations through our monthly PAR program, E-transfers and through Canada Helps on our home page of the website.

 If you’ve ever dropped by, you’ll know that this church is buzzing – all the time!
 In addition to church activities, there are meetings and events sponsored by many diverse community groups.
 Watch the Dove and the website for information on events that might be of interest to you.

 I still have more questions

 Contact us!
 Email, phone or just come in.
-The office is open weekdays from 9 am to 12 noon, September through June (check the website or call for summer hours).
+The office is open weekdays from 9 am to 12 noon.
 Linda will be happy to provide information, help you get in touch with ministerial staff, or put you in contact with the group that best fits your interests.